 The president has had access to at least the last six editions of the Auditor General’s report; none has been thoroughly dealt with.
 Are we to believe that this time, the president will act on a report from the same Auditor General?
 President Mahama has had tons of opportunities to show that he is indeed committed to fighting corruption.
 Each time the decision is handed to a committee or any state agency whose report will not be implemented.
 Our president seems allergic to taking tough decisions.

-When Elvis Afriyie Ankrah came back with his nasty package from Brazil, the President re-assigned him and then deferred the decision on what to do about the 2014 World Cup mess and an obviously corrupt Sports Ministry to a presidential Commission.
+When Elvis Afriyie Ankrah came back with his nasty package from Brazil, the President re-assigned him and then deferred the decision on what to do about the 2014 World Cup mess and an obviously corrupt Sports Ministry to a Presidential Commission.
 Lawyers say this was done to help many of those who have appeared before the Commission avoid prosecution.
 It means the only punishment these men will get is being mocked for their fake tears.

 It is unclear how the president plans to use a report from the Auditor General to resolve this Lauretta Lamptey mess.
-There was a Maputo report, which indicted so many people once; his government issued a white paper whitewashing all those indicted.
+There was a Maputo report, which indicted so many people once; his government issued a white paper whitewashing all those accused.
 This government has set up more committees than any government before it.
 I’m referring to the NDC government that came to power in 2008 and 2012.
 A committee was established to investigate the GYEEDA/SADA scandal.
 We are still waiting to be amazed by the implementation of the committee’s recommendations.

 It is pretty annoying that government is resorting to the same old tricks.
 He uses the Auditor General route as an escape path to quell the public anger.
-Oh, how I wish the president would add to his acts of ommissions and ommissions an attempt, at least, to influence Miss Lamptey to resign from CHRAJ.
+Oh, how I wish the president would add to his acts of ommissions and commissions an attempt, at least, to influence Miss Lamptey to resign from CHRAJ.
 He could even, for example, chastise her publicly.
 But there is more at stake here.
 The president washes her back, and she does the same.
 That’s how the fight against corruption will be waged and lost in this country.